aditya123473892/wagtail/Google-Summer-of-Code.md

-> 🚧 pending approval of our application for 2022
+> 🚧 We have applied to participate in 2022, this is pending approval.

 Links:
 * [#gsoc on Slack, open to ask us anything](https://github.com/wagtail/wagtail/wiki/Slack)